n8henrie/alexa-wolfram-alpha/README.md

    - You can follow the [official Amazon instructions](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/developing-an-alexa-skill-as-a-lambda-function) to give you a hand
-   - You **must** put your Wolfram Alpha AppID into the `ask_wolfram_alpha` function, currently line 119
+   - Put your Wolfram Alpha AppID into an environment variable called "WOLFRAM_ID" and also put your Alexa Skill Identifier in an environement variable called "SKILL_ID".
+For help view the [documentation](http://docs.aws.amazon.com/lambda/latest/dg/env_variables.html)
-   - You *should* uncomment the block in the `lambda_handler` function and insert your `applicationId` to only allow requests coming from your `applicationId`
    - You can use `test_event.json` as your test template
    - Consider extending the timeout beyond the default of 3 seconds (I raised mine to 10, which is likely excessive, but eliminated some sporadic errors e.g. [#1](https://github.com/n8henrie/alexa-wolfram-alpha/issues/1))
 1. Create a new [Alexa Skill](https://developer.amazon.com/edw/home.html#/skill/create) using `intent_schema.json` and `sample_utterances.txt`
-1. **Don't publish** the skill (because it includes your personal Wolfram Alpha API AppID), leave it in development mode
 1. Test that it's working from the web interface during the creation of the skill
 1. Test that it's working with your Echo

 ## Development

-Feel free to fork and hack on this, but keep in mind that the code in the repo shouldn't include your AppID.
-Unfortunately, it looks like there's no particularly simple way to set / get this kind of value from the AWS environment -- open an issue if I'm wrong about this.
+Feel free to fork and hack on this.

 The `setup.cfg` file is just in case you have a [homebrew](http://brew.sh/) installed python2 and want to include other 3rd party libraries in your code,